MHCPPrograms/worlds-documentation/docs/npcs/Beginner WaveSpawner Tutorial.md

 - **Create an enemy prefab**
   - Build your enemy (model + scripts).
-  - Save it as an **Template Asset**.
+  - Save it as a **Template Asset**.
 Otherwise referred to as "Charles Prime."
 - **Create a spawner entity**
   - Add an empty object (or marker) where you want enemies to appear.
   - To recap - this is Charles's mama's location and where Charles Prime's clones will be born.